 - The County Executive Committee may reduce or waive a subscription in exceptional circumstances.

-- No subscription shall be payable by Life or Colt Members.
+- No subscription shall be payable by Life or Junior Members.

 Member Clubs and Associate Members may resign from membership by written notice to the County Executive.
 Such notice must be received no later than 31st March in any year, otherwise the subscription for that year shall remain due.